The Scoreboard Nobody Made but Every Man Checks

 When you’re here, you’re beyond problems…you’re living in possibility.

 In your gut, you’re sensing what level you’re playing at right now.
-The Undivided Man shows you the rest of the game.

 Fourteen questions.
 Less than five minutes.
 Uncannily accurate.